 And I’m here to share it with you!

 That was pretty intense right?
 I think I’m even sweating a little, although, that might just be because of the heat… But where have my manners gone?
 I’m Cecilia, nice to meet you! 🤗 I’m a proud Aucklander with Chinese roots, fond of both cracking open an L&P or pouring some Oolong tea in the afternoon.
 This year I’ll be leaving the comforts of home and moving into O’Rorke Hall, giving up homecooked meals and control over the TV, to hopefully trade it for some lifelong friendships and a year filled with unforgettable experiences!
-Although, in order to survive first year Engineering and puzzle out which specialisation to choose along the way, I’ll probably have to crack down and do some serious studying too 😬.
+Although, in order to survive first year Engineering/Commerce and puzzle out which specialisation to choose along the way, I’ll probably have to crack down and do some serious studying too 😬.
 So, all in all, expect a rollercoaster of a ride as you join me through my first year at the University of Auckland.

 Hold on tight!